daireto/sqlactive/docs/api/inspection-mixin.md

 > >>> User.get_class_of_relation('sells')
 > Traceback (most recent call last):
 >     ...
-> RelationError: no such relation: 'sells'
+> RelationError: no such relation: 'sells' in model 'User'
 > ```